 If you have been charged with dangerous driving, the Criminal Defence Solicitors at Wilford Smith can call on expert evidence to prove that the events that have resulted in charges of dangerous driving are not factually correct, working ruthlessly to develop high-level strategies on your behalf through our skill, hard work and determination.
 If prosecution evidence is not challenged and you are convicted of dangerous driving, you will face a mandatory disqualification of at least 12 months.

-Contact our Dangerous Driving Defence Solicitors in Sheffield and London Today
+Contact our Dangerous Driving Defence Solicitors in London, Sheffield and Manchester Today

 Wilford Smith's Criminal Defence Team, with specialist expertise in road traffic offences, takes pride in its reputation for high-quality representation.
 Our solicitors appear in court regularly, providing representation from the first hearing through to trial, dealing with a wide range of cases involving road traffic offences.
 We know how stressful contesting a charge of dangerous driving can be and will ensure that you are given clear, sympathetic and practical advice as part of our client-focused and highly personal service.
 Accessing quality legal advice from experienced road traffic solicitors as soon as possible provides you with much-needed reassurance at a difficult time, as well as giving you the best chance of avoiding a driving ban and other serious repercussions.

 Our Criminal Defence Solicitors are based in London, Sheffield and Manchester and serve clients throughout England and Wales.
 Find out more information on our fees here.
 Contact us today on 01709 828 044 to find out how we can help.